BryceDoane/BAT/README.md

 ## Front-Facing Usage

 Navigate to https://behavior-analysis-tracker.web.app in a web browser, create an account, and begin using.
+You can browse all account pages, but some may still have limited functionality at this point.

 ## Development Environment Setup
 (1.)
 Download these programs